LeStolz/XR-Interactive/README.md

 - The POV of what is shown on the LSD is the POV of the Spectators for now.

 - Spectators interactions:
-  - When the spectators point their Vive handlers at the LSD, a preview trajectory and a preview "hit point" (both of these are in the mixed reality world) should be shown on the LSD.
+  - When the spectators point their Vive handlers (or tracker, can use ImprovedEuroFilter) at the LSD, a preview trajectory and a preview "hit point" (both of these are in the mixed reality world) should be shown on the LSD.
 As these are previews, the Player won't see these.
   - They can then hold the trigger to make the preview visible to the Player.
   - Or they can click the trigger to place a temporary marker at the "hit point".